Pa7rickStar/homeassistant-postponed-notifications/README.md

 Home Assistant scripts and automations to postpone mobile phone notifications and deliver them when the recipient returns home.
 Also create advanced (e.g. actionable) notifications within the visual editor.

 ## Features
+- [x] Change device information at only one location when people in your home change devices.
 - [ ] Create mobile app notifications in scripts and automations using the visual editor (without yaml):
   - [x] Basic notifications with `title`, `message` and `data`.
   - [x] [Actionable notifications](https://companion.home-assistant.io/docs/notifications/actionable-notifications):